 Why do Chihuahuas lick so much like they’re trying to get to the center of a tootsie pop?

-Some dogs constantly lick themselves.
-But why do they do it and should you be concerned?
+So why do some Chis do this and should you be concerned?

-In this blog post, we’ll answer the question: why do Chihuahuas lick so much?
-We’ll go over the 35 most common reasons that drive a Chihuahua to lick and 14 tips to reduce excessive licking.
+In this blog post, unravel the 32 most common reasons that drive a Chihuahua to lick and 6 valuable tips to reduce this slobbery habit.

 Why Do Chihuahuas Lick So Much?

-So why do Chihuahuas lick so much?
-The most natural reasons are self-grooming and showing affection.
-It can also be due to medical issues, behavioral issues, or simply out of boredom.
-Chihuahuas may lick so much that it creates bald spots or sores, so it’s important to understand why they are licking excessively.
+The most natural reasons for licking are self-grooming and showing affection.
+It can also be due to medical issues like allergies or Atopic Dermatitis, behavioral issues, or simply boredom.

 Why Do Chihuahuas Lick Themselves?